 - did so in a safe manner.

-This code section only applies if a driver passes another vehicle, in the same direction of travel, on the right side.
-A defense, therefore, is for a defendant to show that he did not pass on the right.
-Perhaps, for example, the motorist made a pass but did so on the left side.
+This code section only applies if you pass another vehicle, in the same direction of travel, on the right side.
+A defense, therefore, is to show that you did not pass on the right.
+Perhaps, for example, you made a pass but did so on the left side.

-Under a necessity defense, a defendant tries to avoid guilt by showing that he/she had a sufficiently good reason to commit the crime.
+Under a necessity defense, you try to avoid guilt by showing that you had a sufficiently good reason to commit the crime.

-In the context of CVC 21755, an accused could attempt to show that he/she committed the crime because there was no other choice.
-Perhaps, for example, he/she passed on the right or passed using the shoulder because he/she:
+In the context of CVC 21755, you could attempt to show that you committed the crime because there was no other choice.
+Perhaps, for example, you passed on the right or passed using the shoulder because you:

-- was reacting to an emergency or some hazard, or
+- were reacting to an emergency or some hazard, or

 - needed to make a lane change or get into a turn lane because of a mechanical issue with the vehicle.